orthopteroid/polykeyboard/README.md

 Compile with:

-> gcc polykeyboard.c -o polykeyboard -ffast-math -fomit-frame-pointer -msseregparm -mfpmath=sse -msse2 `sdl-config --cflags --libs`
+gcc polykeyboard.c -o polykeyboard -ffast-math -fomit-frame-pointer -msseregparm -mfpmath=sse -msse2 `sdl-config --cflags --libs`

 The program requires an installation of SDL, so install that first.

 The code was tested using x86 with sse2 extensions on an old 2Ghz Core 2 duo.
 Without the sse2 the synth just doesnt fill the buffer fast enough and the playback thread will skip.

+The samples included here may need to be downloaded before they will play.
+And many apologies for the poor recording...